 Wi-Fi roaming function provides a permanent connection to the Wi-Fi network of mobile users (smartphones, tablets, notebooks) during their movement within the coverage area created by several autonomous access points.
-When moving within the coverage area, mobile client independently selects the most suitable access point depending on the signal level, network load and other factors.
+When moving within the coverage area, the mobile client independently selects the most suitable access point depending on the signal level, network load and other factors.
 This is especially important to ensure a stable connection when using IP telephony.

-For example, there are two Keenetics - one in the Router mode and another is in the additional mode ('Access point' or 'Repeater') to extend the coverage area of the main router.
-If seamless Wi-Fi roaming is enabled, then when you move with your mobile device around the apartment, accelerated reconnection between the access points will take place.
+For example, there are two Keenetics - one in the Router mode and another in the additional mode ('Access point' or 'Repeater') to extend the main router's coverage area.
+If seamless Wi-Fi roaming is enabled, then accelerated reconnection between the access points will occur when you move with your mobile device around the apartment.

 NOTE: Important!
 What you need to implement seamless Wi-Fi roaming on Keenetic:

 1. Models with IEEE 802.11k/r standard support (all models for which KeeneticOS 2.13 is available) support 802.11v became available from KeeneticOS 2.15.

 2. Mobile device should support seamless roaming, IEEE 802.11k/r/v standards.
 For information, please refer to the technical documentation from the manufacturer.

 3. All Keenetic devices should be within a single LAN segment.

 4. The same mobile domain IDs and keys must be set on all routes of the LAN segment.

-5. Roaming will work between devices in following modes: 'Router', 'Access point', 'Repeater'.
+5. Roaming will work between devices in the following modes: 'Router', 'Access point/Extender', 'Repeater/Extender', 'Extender'.
 Roaming will also work between 2.4 GHz and 5 GHz networks within the same router.

 Let's consider in detail how seamless Wi-Fi roaming is implemented and works.

 802.11k - fast search for nearby access points is needed to support customers who want to switch quickly between access points.
-The first time you connect to access point, the client receives information from the access point about 802.11k support.
-If access point do support 802.11k, then client send a request (if it supports 802.11k by himself) to the access point to obtain a list of neighboring access points.
+The first time you connect to the access point, the client receives information from the access point about 802.11k support.
+If the access point does support 802.11k, then the client sends a request (if it supports 802.11k by himself) to the access point to obtain a list of neighbouring access points.